swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 ### Gradient (Steepest) Descend

----

-*[ChatGPT](https://chat.openai.com/chat), can you give us a two sentence introduction to steepest gradient descend?*

-``
-Steepest gradient descent is an optimization algorithm that is used to find the local minimum of a differentiable function by iteratively taking steps in the direction of the negative gradient of the function.
-It is an iterative method that starts with an initial guess for the solution, and then improves the guess by taking a step in the direction that reduces the function the most, until it reaches a satisfactory solution.
-``

-Good Bot!
-That is what we will do.
-For some initial guess of our weights $\mathbf{w}$, a step size $\eta$ and a number of iterations $t_{max}$, in general steepest gradient descend we will execute the following algorithm:

----
-*Alternative:*

 Using gradient descend we can approximate local minima or maxima of functions in any number of dimensions.
 We iteratively approach the extrema by moving along the direction of the gradient of a function.
 You know the derivative of a function gives us a value for its steepness at every point in space.
 In gradient (steepest) descend, we find the **direction**, you guessed it, of the **steepest descend** and move a distance with a certain factor, the **step size**.
 If we start with some initial guess and repeat this process a certain number of times, where we end up must be close to a **local minimum**.
 We can formulate this in an algorithm as follows:

----

 $\textit{for} \quad t \in \{1, ..., t_{max}\} \quad \textit{do}:$